jonatas/monografia-arteterapia/referencias.md

     Localização: 3931

-The combination of stages in one mandala may indicate that an individual is experiencing more than one stage or is transitioning between stages.
+The combination of stages in one mandala may indicate that an individual is experiencing more than one stage or is transitioning retween stages.

     Localização: 3933